lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

 Some notes about the statements:

 * Expressions can be used as statements.
-Depending on the expression this can be useful (an assignment often is used by itself) or useless (an expression like `1 + 1` by itself serves no purpose -- but is considered valid nevertheless).
+Depending on the expression this can be useful (a function call is often be used for its side-effects only) or useless (an expression like `1 + 1` by itself serves no purpose -- but is considered valid nevertheless).
 * Local variable declarations can appear anywhere (anywhere a statement can appear, *bien entendu*).
 A local variable exists from the point it is declared until the end of its scope.
 A local variable cannot shadow an existing local